-Why You Should Spend a Few Ounces of Pack Weight on Rainwear Ventilation Features - Backpacking Light
+Why You Should Spend a Few Ounces of Pack Weight on Rainwear Ventilation Features (Updated) - Backpacking Light

 In the three-layer model, the wicking layer is worn in warm conditions, the warmth layer is added in cold and dry conditions, and the wind/rain jacket is layered over either the wicking layer alone (e.g., in cool and drizzly or dry, cold, and windy conditions) or over both the wicking and warmth layer (e.g., in very cold, wet, and windy conditions).

 Author’s Note: An ultralight backpacker will look at the specific three-layer system example above and be appalled at the weight!
-For example, my mid-summer alpine hiking system in the US Rocky Mountains includes a 115 gsm (gram per square meter) merino base layer (4.5 ounces / 128 g), a 60 gsm Polartec Alpha Direct hoody (3.5 ounces / 99 g), and a 7D waterproof trail running smock (3.1 ounces / 88 g), for a total system weight of 11.1 ounces (315 g): a system that’s about a third of the weight of the one illustrated in the image above.
+For example, my mid-summer alpine hiking layers in the central US Rocky Mountains often includes a 115 gsm (gram per square meter) merino base layer (4.1 ounces / 116 g), a 60 gsm Polartec Alpha Direct hoody (3.5 ounces / 99 g), and a 7D waterproof trail running smock (3.1 ounces / 88 g), for a total system weight of 10.7 ounces (303 g): a system that’s about a third of the weight of the one illustrated in the image above.

 The purpose of layering is not to save weight; it’s to increase comfort and versatility in response to changing activity levels and environmental conditions.
 However, selecting the lightest possible layers to accomplish this objective makes obvious sense.
 Lighter layers (less material) absorb less water and dry faster.
 Lighter layers provide less material resistance in response to body movement and feel more comfortable.
 And, of course, when stowed in your pack while not in use, lighter layers are, well, lighter.